textpattern/textpattern.github.io/themes/front-end-themes.md

 }
 ```

-Again, as detailed earlier in this document, only two fields are mandatory (Name and Title), and only two more (Version and Author) will receive default data if the remaining four fields are ignored.
+Again, as detailed earlier in this document, only two fields are mandatory (Name and Title), and only two more (Version and Author) will be filled automatically with default data if the remaining four fields are ignored.
 So if the four optional fields are skipped at time of creating the theme, the manifest file will look similar to this:

 ```json
 {